Ziroku-AstroDev/Flash-GSI-Guide-for-Motorola-G85-5G/README.md

 ## Why GSI?
 - No device-specific ROMs available yet
-- Kernel 6.1 provides good compatibility
+- Kernel 6.1.128 should be good for testing
 - We need to test how well they work on this device
 ---